 Proprietary Educational Formats

 Every patient has a story that extends far beyond their symptoms.
 That personal journey is at the very center of this educational design that merges storytelling with key clinical concepts and data to engage learners.
 This teaching modality leverages the principals of Narrative Medicine to instill learners with the competence to acknowledge, absorb, interpret, and act on the stories and plights of others to facilitate humane and effective medical practice.
 This educational design seamlessly interweaves the patient’s story with compelling visual representations of medical evidence to maximize learner retention and drive linkage to clinical practice.
-RMEI is a HIPAA Verified, compliant organization.
+RMEI is a jointly accredited, HIPAA verified, compliant organization.

 Faculty will refer to an established framework for shared decision making (SDM) in healthcare, designed by Elwyn and colleagues (Elwyn 2012) and published in the Journal of General Internal Medicine.
 This approach identifies preference-specific decisions in care and applies the following approach to effectively engage the patient in the decision-making process.
 The framework is taught to learners in the context of encounters with different patients, each in different stages of a particular disease continuum, requiring them to make management and communication decisions, each of which is followed by faculty feedback and peer benchmarking.